1977 Kerala Legislative Assembly election: Constituency Wise Results

+By-Elections

 Formation of Ministry

 On 25 March, K. Karunakaran of Congress sworn as Chief Minister.
 However, Karunakaran had to resign within a month over the controversial death of Left-leaning engineering student Rajan, who was tortured during the Emergency when he was the Home Minister.
 Then 15 member ministry under the leadership of A.K.
 Antony assumed office on 27 April 1977.
 When Congress split in January 1978, Karunakaran joined the new Indira Congress, and A K Antony continued with the 'main' Congress, which was variously known as Congress (Urs), Congress (Socialist).
 Antony resigned as Chief Minister in late 1978 when his Congress faction decided to support Indira Gandhi in Chickmagalur bye-election.
 CPI and Congress also drifted apart.
 Though the ruling alliance had won nearly 80% seats in the election, it became unstable, and the assembly lasted less than 3 years.